mrsilentemmanuel/Personal-Website/src/data/about.md

 - At 22, I built my first website with Joomla.
 My website was terrible.

-- At 26, I became a Global Shaper.
+- At 26, I became a Global Shaper (World Economic Forum).

 - As a self-taught developer, I had the chance to broaden my horizon by studying Computer Science at the University of People and Software development at CodeSpace.

+- Dedicated to my late Brother, Stenford.
+Thank you for the Compaq PC 3 that sparked my fascination with computer programming and technology.

 Ask me in person for other stories that I'm afraid to share with the internet.